Creating an Animal Character

 Posing your character in different ways will help you figure out how they’ll be able to perform tasks in the story.
 Louie’s wings need to function as hands because he holds objects in the story.
 These are just a few of the many poses I sketched Louie in.

-When thinking of a character, I want to assign some unique traits to them.
+When thinking of a character, I think of what makes them unique.
 For example, Louie the duck loves water, so he takes a lot of baths and finds any excuse to be around water.
 A love of water is an obvious choice for ducks, but watering plants and taking baths in a sink instead of a pond make Louie unique.
 Next, I think of something my character enjoys but isn’t typical for that animal.
-For example, Louie loves cookies, so he wants to learn how to bake.
-I also try to give the main character a few child-like qualities to make them relatable to their audience.
+For example, Louie loves food, so he wants to learn how to cook.
+The main character of a picture book needs a few child-like qualities to make them relatable to the reader.
 Louie is playful.
 He also wants to be independent but doesn’t always get it quite right.

 Bring your character to life

-Once I find the character’s personality and use the storyline to come up with visuals, I move on to painting.
-I start blocking color in Procreate on my iPad.
+Once I can visualize the character, I start blocking color in Procreate on my iPad.
 The final textures and details are then painted in Adobe Photoshop using a Wacom Cintiq.
-I’m posting a sketch and color rough below.
-These are process images of a full page spread starring Louie.
-The finished spread can be seen on my portfolio page.
+Here are the vignettes starring Louie.